Zach Pascal Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Season Stats

-- Pascal has also chipped in with 32 receptions for 328 yards and three touchdowns.
-He's been targeted 52 times, producing 32.8 yards per game.
+- Pascal has collected 328 yards on 32 receptions with three touchdowns, averaging 32.8 yards per game, on 52 targets.

-- So far this season, 15.3% of the 339 passes thrown by his team have gone Pascal's way.

-- Pascal (nine red zone targets) has been the recipient of 23.7% of his team's 38 red zone pass attempts.
+- Pascal has seen the ball thrown his way nine times in the red zone this season, 23.7% of his team's 38 red zone pass attempts.

-- The Colts have called a pass in 55.8% of their plays from scrimmage this year while running the ball 44.2% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Colts, who rank eighth in the NFL in points scored, have dropped back to pass 55.8% of the time while running the ball 44.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pascal's matchup with the Bills.